Mike Kasnoff: Storylines

 In 1994, as an auto mechanic, Mike meets wealthy Rosanna Cabot when he is hired to fix her car.
 Mike's dream is to become a race car driver and Rosanna helps him to realize it, Both soon fall for one another.
 In 1995, Rosanna's half-sister, Carly Tenney comes to town, Mike does not know that Rosanna and Carly are related.
 After a drunken night, Rosanna rejects Mike, and by chance he runs into Carly, at a bar.
 Carly has no idea that Mike and Rosanna had hoped to marry.
-Mike took Carly to his apartment, where they make love.
+Mike took Carly to his apartment, where they have sex.
 In 1996, Rosanna & Mike continued to have misunderstandings that kept them apart due to the machinations of Carly and Scott Eldridge.

 He has a relationship with Jennifer Munson (played by Jennifer Ferrin) and with Katie Peretti.
 He returns to Oakdale temporarily to help Jack Snyder and Katie Peretti through their grief after Brad Snyder's death.
 He soon tells them that he is now married to a woman named Anna, and has a daughter named Caroline.